AkshaySyal/PRD-MCP/README.md

   		2. Frequency (how often the problem surfaces)
 		3. Reach (how many people the problem affects)
     5. Present ranked options to user.
 Allow user to select the final pain point to pursue
-6. [PROCESS] Re-define the Product Goal
+6. [PROCESS] **Re-define the Product Goal**
-Reframe the prioritized Pain Point
+	1. Reframe the prioritized Pain Point as the product goal
-Define the Northstar Metric
+	2. Define the Northstar Metric
+7. [PROCESS] **UX Design**: Come up with 3 features to solve the Pain Point.
+Till now you have been thinking logically.
+But here think creatively.
+For each feature think about:
+	1. Interaction patterns
+	2. Error states
+	3. Accessibility considerations
+ 8. [OPTIONAL INPUT] Ask the user to review the proposed features and ask whether to include, exclude, or refine them.
+The user may also suggest additional features.
+ 9. [PROCESS] DATA SYSTEM DESIGN: For each approved feature come up with:
-A/B Testing strategy (how do we know if the feature is working) Software System Design and Data
+  	1. A/B Testing strategy (how do we know if the feature is working)
+    2. KPIs to monitor and enable decision-making regarding the feature
+    3. Dashboard specs (like what visualizations to use)
-Given the Re-defined Product Goal, come up with 3 features to build.
-Think creatively here.
-For each feature come up with the following:
+ 9. [PROCESS] SOFTWARE SYSTEM DESIGN: Incorporating each approved feature come up with the following:
-Functional requirements
+  	1. Functional requirements
-Non-functional requirements
+    2. Non-functional requirements
+    3. System Architecture overview
+    4. Dependencies (APIs, models, infra)
+10. [PROCESS] Finally deliver the following:
+    1. End-to-end implementation of all features
-Dashboard to monitor KPIs and enable decision-making regarding the feature
+    2. Dashboard screen (one page to monitor KPIs of all the features)
+    3. Risks & corresponding Mitigation strategies
+     	1. Product risks
+      	2. Technical risks
+       	3. Data risks